Student Organizations

 Faculty Advisor:

-We are a group of undergraduate and graduate social work students seeking to support Latino/a students in their academic and professional pursuits.
+Latin@s Unid@s is a group of undergraduate and graduate social work students at ASU seeking to support Latino/a students in their academic and professional pursuits.

 We will fulfill our mission by partnering with fellow students and other local and statewide communities in an effort to promote positive social change on campus and in the community.